 Perhaps the most noticeable difference between a conforming and jumbo loan is the interest rate.
-Rates for jumbo loans will typically be little higher than those reserved for conforming loans.
+Rates for jumbo loans will typically be a little higher than those reserved for conforming loans.
 In addition, jumbo loans can ask for a greater down payment compared to the minimum down payment of 5% with conventional, conforming loan programs.

 Most jumbo loans ask for at least a 20% down payment depending on the bank or lender.
 If you consider a home listed in Austin for $1.5 million, a 20% down payment equals $300,000.
-There are even jumbo lenders who ask for a down payment of 30% or even more depending on how the loan amount is.
+There are even jumbo lenders who ask for a down payment of 25% or even more depending on how the loan amount is.

 When buyers make a down payment on a home that amount is their initial equity but is not necessarily very liquid.
 When a down payment is made the only way to turn that equity into cash is through a sale or an equity loan.
-This is why many who buy and finance a higher end home in Austin and Travis County often elect to hold onto their liquid assets as much as possible and leverage today’s low mortgage rates with two mortgages loans.
+This is why many buyers that finance a high-end home in Austin and Travis County often elect to hold onto their liquid assets as much as possible and leverage today’s low mortgage rates with two mortgage loans.

 Such a scenario will ask the borrowers to occupy the property being financed.
 If the buyers want to buy an investment rental home, the 80-15-5 program may not be an option as this is only available for primary or second homes.
 Minimum credit scores apply as well with lenders asking for a minimum credit score of 700.
 Learn more about all the Jumbo Purchase guidelines here.

-There are more options that you might imagine when seeking jumbo financing and there can be more competitive programs than you might think.
+There are more options than you might imagine when seeking jumbo financing and there can be more competitive programs than you might think.
 If you’re buying a luxury home, you should first talk numbers with an experienced loan officer.
-We are happy to serve home buyers nationwide including Texas.
-Contact us 7 days a week at 800-962-0677